hashicorp/terraform/website/intro/getting-started/dependencies.html.md

 it requests the "id" attribute from the "aws\_instance.example" resource.

-## Plan and Execute
+## Apply Changes

+Run `terraform apply` to see how Terraform plans to apply this change.
-Run `terraform plan` to view the execution plan.
-The output will look something like the following:
+The output will look similar to the following:

 ```
-$ terraform plan
+$ terraform apply

 + aws_eip.ip
     allocation_id:     "<computed>"